 If your child has been accused of any of the above actions by a teacher, they could be facing potentially severe penalties.
 In addition to the repercussions at school, which will likely involve meetings with school administrators and the threat of suspension or expulsion, your child could be facing criminal charges.
 Under Illinois Violent and Habitual Offender Provisions, children age 15 or older with a previous record of assault could face prosecution through the criminal courts, as opposed to the juvenile justice system.

 To protect your child against serious penalties and a criminal record, you need an experienced Will County criminal defense attorney on your case.
-Reach out and contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. to request a consultation today.
+Reach out and contact Sabuco Beck, P.C. to request a consultation today.

 See the difference family makes at Sabuco Beck, P.C.